Immersion in the Mikveh

-Once you walk down the seven steps into the warm water of the mikveh, it is customary to immerse fully - covering every strand of hair with water - a total of three times.
+Once you walk down the seven steps into the warm water of the mikveh, it is customary to immerse fully a total of three times.
 According to tradition, a blessing is recited after the first immersion (see the traditional and alternative blessings below).
-Some people then choose to say the she-he-che-yanu blessing after the last immersion.
-Others add private prayers or even sing between immersions.
-Each visitor is encouraged to follow his / her own custom.
+Some people then choose to say the Shehecheyanu blessing after the last immersion.
+Others use Mayyim Hayyim’s immersion ceremonies to enhance their experience, add private prayers or even sing between immersions.
+Visitors are encouraged to follow their own customs.

 Blessings for Mikveh Immersion